atxrenegade/milestone_blog_post/jsBlogPost.md

 • Comparing Variable and Function Behavior and Types
 • Implicit vs Explicit - Rules of Precedence for determining THIS
 • The Principle of Least Exposure (POLE)
-• Review of the Module Pattern
+• Review of the Classic Module Pattern and the ES Module Format

 ## Correcting Distorted Mental Models